eucalyptus/se34euca/README.md

 ### Prerequisite

-Run the command below on your console:
+1 Run the command below on your console:

 <code>
 export DISPLAY=:0
 </code>

+2 Have the Account, User and its Password Populated.
+  * Se34Euca scripts do not automatically create a user for testing.

 ### View Page Test